AllanBlanchard/tutoriel_wp/english/function-contract/contract-definition.md

 `abs.c` and use Frama-C to determine if the implementation is correct against the specification.
-We can start the GUI of Frama-C (it is also possible to use the command line interface of Frama-C but we will not use it during this tutorial) by this command line:
+We can start the GUI of Frama-C (it is also possible to use the command line interface of Frama-C but we will not use it during this tutorial) by using this command line:

 ```bash
 $ frama-c-gui